JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

 - Movie details mobile
 ![Lighthouse test - Movie details mobile](/docs/testing/lighthouse_teting/mobile/lighthouse_test_movie_mobile.png)

-As the only thing that changes on add/edit pages only a series is needed to be checked as the content is filtered intoo a template file and the form is inserted.
+As the only thing that changes on add/edit pages only a series is needed to be checked as the content is filtered into a template file and the form is inserted.
-Also note: pages which are retrieving information from the database so a user can edit will have a lower performance score as lighthouse refreshes the page to start its test and as uch, lighthouse is waiting on the database to retrieve before it scores the firt paint on screen, as Heroku is used and s a shared server, performance is slowed to reduce overheads on Herokus side.
+Also note: pages which are retrieving information from the database so a user can edit will have a lower performance score as lighthouse refreshes the page to start its test and as such, lighthouse is waiting on the database to retrieve before it scores the fisrt paint on screen, as Heroku is used and is a shared server, performance is slowed to reduce overheads on Herokus side.

 - Add/Edit media details desktop
 ![Lighthouse test - Add/Edit media details desktop](/docs/testing/lighthouse_teting/desktop/lighthouse_test_add_media_category_desktop.png)